Rufflewind/jucys/README.md

 The plus signs are important: they indicate that the angular momenta are covariant with respect to each other.
 If you want to couple a normal angular momentum with a *time-reversed* angular momentum, then you have to write `a - b` instead.
 “Negation” as far as the input tool is concerned just means the insertion of a metric tensor <code>(−1)<sup><var>j</var> − <var>m</var></sup> δ<sub><var>m</var>, −<var>m</var>′</sub></code>.
 Negating twice doesn’t give you the exact same angular momentum back; instead it accumulates a phase of <code>(−1)<sup>2 <var>j</var></sup></code>.
 The ordering is important too: `a + b` and `b + a` aren’t quite the same: they are different up to a phase factor.

 What `rec` does is actually pretty dumb: it just connects the total angular momenta of both sides together, and then divides by <code>(2 <var>j</var><sub>total</sub> + 1)</code>.
+If you don’t want this compensating factor, use `rel` instead.

+#### Example 2: Scalar Pandya transform (12)(34) ↔ (14)(32)

+Unreduced spherical-scalar matrix elements can be written using `rel` or `rec`, depending the direction of the transformation.

+For example, say you want to derive the transformation from unreduced ordinary two-body matrix elements to unreduced Pandya matrix elements:

+    ⟨ a b ¦ c d ⟩ → −⟨ a −d ¦ c −b ⟩

+(The minus sign in front of the matrix element is just a convention chosen by the Pandya matrix elements.)
+To input this, you write each matrix element on its own line, with the *source* using `rel` and *destination* using `rec`:

+    rel (a + b) (c + d)
+    rec (a - d) (c - b)

+You’ll see right away that this is a 6-j symbol (a.k.a. tetrahedral graph/K<sub>4</sub>).
+This establishes the relation:

+    (destination)   = ∑[…]   (diagram)   ×   (source)

+    −⟨ a −d ¦ c −b ⟩ = ∑[ab] (−1)^(2 ab) (2 ab + 1) {a b ab; c d ad} ⟨ a b ¦ c d ⟩

-#### Example 2: Pandya transform (12)k(34) ↔ (14)k(32)
+#### Example 3: Tensor Pandya transform (12)k(34) ↔ (14)k(32)

 Reduced matrix elements of spherical tensors is written using `wet`.
 Here, the Wigner–Eckart coupling convention of Wigner, Racah, and many others is used:

 <pre><code>⟨<var>j</var><sub>a</sub> <var>m</var><sub>a</sub>|<var>T</var><sup><var>k</var></sup><sub><var>q</var></sub>|<var>j</var><sub>b</sub> <var>m</var><sub>b</sub>⟩ = (−1)<sup><var>j</var><sub>a</sub> − <var>m</var><sub>a</sub></sup> (<var>j</var><sub>a</sub> <var>m</var><sub>a</sub> <var>k</var> <var>q</var> <var>j</var><sub>b</sub> <var>m</var><sub>b</sub>) ⟨<var>j</var><sub>a</sub>‖<var>T</var><sup><var>k</var></sup><sub></sub>‖<var>j</var><sub>b</sub>⟩</code></pre>

-For example, say you want to derive the transformation between ordinary two-body matrix elements and Pandya matrix elements:
+For example, say you want to derive the transformation between reduced ordinary two-body matrix elements and reduced Pandya matrix elements:

-    ⟨ a b ‖ k ‖ c d ⟩ ↔ ⟨ a −d ‖ k ‖ c −b ⟩
+    ⟨ a b ‖ k ‖ c d ⟩ ↔ −⟨ a −d ‖ k ‖ c −b ⟩

+(The minus sign in front of the matrix element is just a convention chosen by the Pandya matrix elements.)
 Here, `k` denotes the spherical tensor rank and the minus sign indicates time-reversal.
 To input this, you write each matrix element on its own line, coupled with `wet`:

     wet (a + b) k (c + d)
     wet (a - d) k (c - b)

 The ordering of lines doesn’t matter, because recoupling coefficients are real and symmetric!
 You’ll see right away that this is a 9-j symbol (a.k.a. utility graph/Thomsen graph/K<sub>3,3</sub>).

-If you want to look at just scalar coupling, then you just need to replace `k` with `0` (either in the diagram input or diagram editor).
+If you want to look at just scalar coupling of reduced matrix elements, then you just need to replace `k` with `0` (either in the diagram input or diagram editor).
 After a bit of manipulation, you’ll get essentially a 6-j symbol up to Kronecker deltas, phases, and weights.

-#### Example 3: A tensor product
+#### Example 4: A tensor product

 Without motivating why we care about tensor products, suppose you want to calculate the Clebsch–Gordan coupled product: